 - Mobile apps: Do you have a mobile app?
 Is it indexable by Google?
 Are you taking advantage of Google’s stated ways of getting ranking boosts for your app?

 - Mobile conversions and personas: Is mobile traffic failing to convert?
 That’s to be expected if mobile personas, mobile-specific conversions and calls to action haven’t been identified.
 Mobile visitors are not the same as desktop visitors, after all.

 - Mobile advertising: Are you utilizing mobile search PPC features like call extensions and call-only campaigns?

-At the two biggest search-industry conferences this fall, SMX East in New York and Pubcon Las Vegas, search engine reps and renowned speakers covered the full range of Digital marketing topics, especially mobile issues — everything from Google’s mobile-focused features to app indexing to mobile ads.
+At the two biggest search-industry conferences this fall, SMX East in New York and Pubcon Las Vegas, search engine reps and renowned speakers covered the full range of Internet marketing topics, especially mobile issues — everything from Google’s mobile-focused features to app indexing to mobile ads.
 We published 46 sessions and keynotes from these conferences on the BCI blog.
 Here I’ve distilled most important news and advice that was shared related to mobile.